Deformation of Sasakian metrics: Existence of extensions of Sasakian metrics

-We recall a result in Nozawa \cite{Nozawa 2}: \begin{theorem} Let $T$ be a connected open set of $\mathbb{R}^{\ell}$ and $\{\mathcal{F}^{t}\}_{t \in T}$ be a smooth family of Riemannian flows on a closed manifold.
-Then one of the following two cases occurs: \begin{enumerate} \item For every $t$ in $T$, $\mathcal{F}^{t}$ is isometric. \item For every $t$ in $T$, $\mathcal{F}^{t}$ is not isometric. \end{enumerate} \end{theorem}
+We recall a result in Nozawa~\cite{Nozawa 2}, which is essential in the following proof of Theorem~\ref{Theorem : Stability}: \begin{theorem} Let $V$ be a connected open set of $\mathbb{R}^{\ell}$ and $\{\mathcal{F}^{t}\}_{t \in V}$ be a smooth family of Riemannian flows on a closed manifold.
+Then one of the following two cases occurs: \begin{enumerate} \item $\mathcal{F}^{t}$ is geometrically taut for every $t$ in $V$. \item $\mathcal{F}^{t}$ is not geometrically taut for every $t$ in $V$. \end{enumerate} \end{theorem}